<>What does it mean to be Instruments of God or a Man or Woman of God?

 What Biblical examples can you think of those who were good instruments in the hand of God?
 Maybe you wouldn’t necessarily think of them as men or women of God, but they were used for good purposes.
 Some of the judges in the book of Judges, and some kings in the books of the Kings and Chronicles might fit in this category.

+David.
 As a youth, David trusted God would give him the strength, ability and courage to face the giant Goliath.
 And, although later guilty of a horrible crime, he confessed his sin and repented.
 He and his family suffered terrible consequences and loss, yet David always worshipped God and looked to him for his wisdom and strength.
 Many Psalms he wrote catalogue his experiences from tragedy and betrayal to worship and praise of God.
 See Psalms 32 and 51 for instance.

+Gideon.
 Gideon, in spite of his fear, obeyed God by tearing down idols and leading a small band to attack huge Midianite forces.
 One with God is a majority.
 Unfortunately, later Gideon became just an instrument of God, when he allowed a golden ephod (part of a priest’s garment) to be made and worshipped.

-Women in the Bible who were women of God.
+Women in the Bible who were women of God

 Of course, many would go to Ruth as a woman of God, and they would be right.
 But what about Rahab?
 What???
 Wasn’t she a…a…a…harlot?
 Formally.
-It was probably because of that reputation that the spies were easily accepted into her home.
+It was probably because of her reputation that the spies were easily accepted into her home.
 Why was she a woman of God?
 Because she feared the God of the Israelites.

 Hebrews 11:31 says” By faith the prostitute Rahab, because she welcomed the spies, was not killed with those who were disobedient.